codeforamerica/tofu-modules-aws-cloudfront-waf/README.md

 > > WAFInvalidParameterException: Error reason: You exceeded the capacity limit
 > > for a rule group or web ACL.
 >
 > this is a good indication that you may need to set the capacity manually.
+At
+> the end of this message you should see something like:
+>
+> > field: RULE_GROUP, parameter: **92**
+>
+> In this case, the minimum capacity for the rule group should be `92`.

 In order to override the capacity for a rule group, you can specify the WCUs through an appropriate variable.
 For example, to set the capacity for the